 Whenever you’re faced with a financial decision, there will always be factors outside of your control.
 The cost of rent and the supply of rentals available are not things we can personally control.
 My advice, then, is to try to find your agency in every situation and focus on what you can control.

-You mentioned the advice you’ve heard about spending under a third of your paycheck on rent.
-While this is a bit more reasonable than half of your paycheck, it doesn’t necessarily apply to every person’s situation.
+You mentioned the advice you’ve heard about spending under a third of your paycheque on rent.
+While this is a bit more reasonable than half of your paycheque, it doesn’t necessarily apply to every person’s situation.
 Let’s unpack the “one-third” rule of thumb, also known as the 30% rule.

 Without knowing your entire financial picture, it’s hard to definitively say whether or not you can afford to pay more than a third of your income towards rent.
 For example, if you have inherited wealth, you have no debt, and your prospects for future earnings look bright, then it might not be all that risky to be rent-burdened.
 But if you have hefty student loan balances, high-interest credit card debt, and your earning potential is less likely to increase significantly, then being rent-burdened would undoubtedly make your financial situation precarious.

 This highlights one problem with the 30% rule: It doesn’t take into account your financial situation outside of your income and the cost of rent.
-And it doesn’t reflect current financial norms like student loans.
-The rule has its roots in a 1969 amendment to public housing requirements called the Brooke Amendment.
+In America, the rule has its roots in a 1969 amendment to public housing requirements called the Brooke Amendment.
 The benchmark comes from average rent, and not affordability.
 It might continue to be popular today because of its use as a benchmark for lenders to determine affordability for home buyers.

 So if the 30% rule is outdated, what should you do?